openfaas/workshop/lab2.md

 ## Use the UI Portal

-You can now test out the OpenFaaS UI by going to http://localhost:8080 or http://127.0.0.1:8080 - if you're deploying to a Linux VM then replace localhost with the IP address from the output you see on the `ifconfig` command.
+You can now test out the OpenFaaS UI by going to http://127.0.0.1:8080 - if you're deploying to a Linux VM then replace 127.0.0.1 with the IP address from the output you see on the `ifconfig` command.

-Note: on some Linux distributions accessing `localhost` may hang, if that happens then please use `127.0.0.1` instead and replace it wherever you see `localhost`.
+> Note that we are using `127.0.0.1` instead of `localhost`, which may hang on some Linux distributions due to conflicts between IPv4/IPv6 networking.

 In the default stack we deploy several sample functions.